The Importance of Play

 The evidence for play as integral to children's joy and love of learning is overwhelming.
 Parents, educators, and communities can support play by building knowledge and practice with children.

-Despite a wealth of evidence supporting the importance of play for children’s educational outcomes, access to play as part of learning is limited, often regulated, and only partially understood.
-The following links provoke interest and enthusiasm for play.
+Evidence supporting the importance of play for children’s educational outcomes, health and long-term wellbeing is well-documented.
+Despite this, access to play is often limited, regulated, and only partially understood by adults.

 Dr Peter Gray, author of “Free to Learn,” defines play and discusses why unleashing the instinct of play makes children happier, more self-reliant, and better students for life.